Uttam580/Traffic_Signal_Detection/README.md

   Data has downloded form kaggle .Use Below link to download the dataset.

-  <p>An absolute URL: <a href="https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign">Dataset Link </a></p>
+  <p>Dataset Link: <a href="https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign">GTSRB Data </a></p>

   It conatains three files.

-  1. Meta data : Meta data conatins diff- diff type of signal images used in Training the model
+  1. Meta data : Meta data conatins diff- diff type of signal images used in Training the model.
+It has 43 types of traffic signal data so almot we have 86k images to train.
   2. Train
   3. Test data

 **quick demo**

 ![Recordit GIF](http://g.recordit.co/oYi4PX5Lq1.gif)